lgoncalves94/neo_the_nice_bot/README.txt

         Research encryption libraries such as cryptography.
         Create methods to encrypt and decrypt user responses securely.

+3.0 Code Reminder Function
-3. Save Reminder Dates in PostgreSQL Database
+3.1 Save Reminder Dates in PostgreSQL Database

     Goal: Persist reminder data to ensure that it is retrievable even if the bot shuts down.
     Action Items: